Spiritual practice: Anthroposophy

 In the context of his spiritual philosophy Anthroposophy, Rudolf Steiner gave an extensive set of exercises for spiritual development.
 Some of these were intended for general use, while others were for certain professions, including teachers, doctors, and priests, or were given to private individuals.

 Martial arts

-Some martial arts, like T'ai chi ch'uan, Aikido, and Jujutsu, are considered spiritual practices by some of their practitioners.
+Some martial arts, like tai chi, Aikido, and Jujutsu, are considered spiritual practices by some of their practitioners.